 The MSP states that it is not necessary to question the convictions, because there exists other evidence of the offense charged.
 Evidence like speeding, swerving, failed field sobriety tests and car accidents perhaps would stand alone in sufficient evidence of guilt.
 That may or may not be true, and can only be evaluated on a case-by-case basis.

-The first step is to set aside the convictions and then evaluate the facts of the case.
-Or, perhaps the right thing to do is to wipe out hundreds, if not thousands, of convictions because this is the only way to be 100 percent positive that these technicians have not robbed an untold number of people their constitutional right to due process and fairness, which is the cornerstone of our criminal judicial system.
+The first step?
+Set aside the convictions, and then evaluate the facts of the case.
+Or, perhaps the right thing to do is to wipe out hundreds, if not thousands, of convictions; because this is the only way to be 100 percent positive that these technicians have not robbed an untold number of people their constitutional right to due process and fairness, which is the cornerstone of our criminal judicial system.